celestvw/todo-list-assessment/Tests/TestPlan.md

 ### Out of Scope: ###
 - Penetration Testing
-- Functionality - Date at which items must be completed
+- Functionality - Date at which items must be completed, duplicate items.
 - UI - cosmetic enhancements

 ### Testing Types: ###